pemet/router-simple/README.md

   `sudo yum install dnsmasq`

 * Edit the `dhcp-host` lines of the dnsmasq.conf example file to resemble your LAN, and copy the file to `/etc/dnsmasq.conf`.
+In particular, all `eth1` strings must be replaced.
 It should be owned by `root:dnsmasq`, and to ensure the correct SEcontext, type\
   `sudo chcon system_u:object_r:dnsmasq_etc_t:s0 /etc/dnsmasq.conf`

 * Give the IP-address to name mapping of your LAN machines in